"5 Minutes to Convince" Contest

 “Positive-Impact Business Model”

 Launching a viable project is a challenge.
-Ensuring that it serves both ecological and human impact is also a challenge.
+Ensuring that it contributes to environmental and social impact is another challenge.
 This 2-hour peer-to-peer workshop will help you identify and prioritize your next steps.

 Via videoconference

-- Goal: Create a project with a socially conscious ethos
+• Goal: Create a project with a socially conscious identity

 Hosted byIle des Possibles